 Student loans can be repaid over a period of time, but after the student has graduated they are usually required to begin making monthly installment loan repayments.

 Student loans are an excellent choice for long term installment loans, as they allow students to complete their education, but it should be noted that there is no way of avoiding repaying student loans, as they are no longer forgiven for those who file for bankruptcy.

 Student Loans – Pros

 - Student loans are the only way many students can afford to pay for their education.
 If it wasn’t for student loans, potentially millions of students wouldn’t be able to gain a higher education.

 - Student loans are relatively easy to apply for and to receive.
-Education loan companies are often huge businesses and they are typically willing to approve loans to virtually anyone who applies, even to students who have established little to no credit.
+Education loan companies are often huge businesses and they are typically willing to approve loans to virtually anyone who applies, even to students who have established little credit.
 Since it’s impossible to discharge student loan debt via bankruptcy, lenders feel safe in offering student loan debt credit lines to just about anyone, even to borrowers who might be deemed too risky to receive mortgages or car loans.

 Student Loans – Cons